 The phase of integration aims to integrate MayoClinic generated knowledge graph and the subgraphs generated from the web forums records.
 Graph Alignment methodology is applied, where the objective of the graph aligner is to align two graphs G from MayoClinic and H subgraph generated from a web forum record.
-The alignment considers a set of pairs (x,y), where x is a node in G and y is a node in H. Graph Alignment methodology adopted works on property unique identifier of nodes from both graphs.
+The alignment considers a set of pairs (x,y), where x is a node in G and G is a node in G. Graph Alignment methodology adopted works on property unique identifier of nodes from both graphs.
 Matching considered is an exact phrase matcher for the unique identifier property from both graphs.
-If the node x from graph G is similar to node y from graph H, both nodes are merged into one node z inheriting all its edges from both graphs.
-The merged node will have a degree equal to the sum of degrees of node x and node y as shown in the following equation:
+If the node G is similar to node G from graph G is similar to node G from graph G is a degree equal to the sum of degrees of node G and node G as shown in the following equation: